WeAreFrancis/iataaa/README.md

 DB_USER | iataaa |
 DB_PASSWORD | password |

-By example, you can run aiPlayer-service like that:
+For example, you can run aiPlayer-service like that:
 ```sh
 mvn spring-boot:run -DDB_IP=172.16.0.15 -DDB_PORT=3306 -DDB_DATABASE=iataaa -DDB_USER=iataaa -DDB_PASSWORD=password
 ```
 Open http://localhost:8080 in your browser

 ### Swagger documentation
-The api documentation is accessible to http://localhost:8080/swagger-ui.html
+The api documentation accessible at http://localhost:8080/swagger-ui.html

 ## Architecture
 We test a micro-service architecture.
 Actually we have only one service.